Skip to content

 Visa overview

 The Business Manager visa allows foreign nationals to establish or manage a business in Japan.
-Requirements include a physical office (not a virtual address), and either ¥5,000,000 in invested capital or 2+ full-time employees (who must be Japanese nationals or permanent residents).
+Since the October 2025 reform, new applications generally require a physical office, at least ¥30,000,000 in paid-in capital or business funds, at least one qualifying full-time employee resident in Japan, management experience or a relevant graduate/professional degree, Japanese-language capacity in the operation, and an expert-reviewed business plan.
 The visa is initially issued for 1 year and renewable.
 PR is available after 10 years of continuous residence (or faster via HSP if you score 70+ points as a business manager).

 Eligibility